awarnke/crystal-facet-uml/README.md

 <!-- What is it? -->
 crystal-facet-uml creates sysml/uml diagrams to document system and software architecture.

-Like a crystal shows different facets of the same thing, this application shows different views of the same system.
+Like a crystal shows different facets of the same thing, the diagrams show different views of the same system.

 ![ScreenShot](documentation/user_manual/screenshot_1.png)